-Ransomware: An executive guide to one of the biggest menaces on the web | ZDNet
+What is ransomware?
+Everything you need to know about one of the biggest menaces on the web | ZDNet

 Meanwhile, for criminals it's a very easy way to make money.
 Why spend time and effort developing complex code or generating fake credit cards from stolen bank details if ransomware can result in instant payments of hundreds or even thousands of dollars from large swathes of infected victims at once?

-There are even ransomware-as-a-service schemes available on the dark web which allow the most technically inept wannabe cybercriminals to start sending out ransomware -- in exchange for a percentage of their ill-gotten gains going directly into the pockets of the creators.

-What does Bitcoin have to do with the rise of ransomware?
+What does bitcoin and other cryptocurrency have to do with the rise of ransomware?

-The rise of crypocurrencies like Bitcoin has made it easy for cybercriminals to secretly receive extorted payments, without the risk of the authorities being able to identify the perpetrators.
-The secure, untraceable method of making payments makes it the perfect currency for criminals who want their financial activities to remain hidden.
+The rise of crypocurrencies like bitcoin has made it easy for cybercriminals to secretly receive payments extorted with this type of malware, without the risk of the authorities being able to identify the perpetrators.

+The secure, untraceable method of making payments -- victims are asked to make a payment to a bitcoin address -- makes it the perfect currency for criminals who want their financial activities to remain hidden.

-Cybercriminal gangs are becoming more professional -- some even offer customer service and help for victims who don't know how to acquire or send Bitcoin, because what's the point of making ransom demands if users don't know how to pay?
+Cybercriminal gangs are becoming more professional -- some even offer customer service and help for victims who don't know how to acquire or send bitcoin, because what's the point of making ransom demands if users don't know how to pay?
+Some organisations have even hoarded some of the cryptocurrency in case they get infected and their files encrypted and have to pay in bitcoin in a hurry.

 How do you prevent a ransomware attack?

-With email being by far the most popular attack vector for ransomware, you should provide employees with training on how to spot an incoming attack.
-Even picking up on little indicators like poor formatting or that an email purporting to be from 'Microsoft Security' is sent from a obscure address which doesn't even contain the word Microsoft within it might save your network from infection.
+With email being by far the most popular attack vector for ransomware, you should provide employees with training on how to spot an incoming malware attack.
+Even picking up on little indicators like poor formatting or that an email purporting to be from 'Microsoft Security' is sent from an obscure address which doesn't even contain the word Microsoft within it might save your network from infection.
+The same security policies that protect you from malware attacks in general will go some way towards preventing ransomware from causing chaos for your business.

 There's also something to be said for enabling employees to learn from making mistakes while within a safe environment.
 For example, one firm has developed an interactive video experience which allows its employees to make decisions on a series of events then find out the consequences of those at the end.
-This enables them to learn from their mistakes without suffering any of the actual consequences.
+This enables them to learn from their mistakes, and give you some protection against ransomware, without suffering any of the actual consequences.

 On a technical level, stopping employees from being able to enable macros is a big step towards ensuring that they can't unwittingly run a ransomware file.
 Microsoft Office 2016 -- and now Microsoft 2013 -- both carry features which allow macros to be disabled.
-At the very least, employers should invest in antivirus software and keep it up-to0date, so that it can warn users about potentially malicious files.
+At the very least, employers should invest in antivirus software and keep it up-to date, so that it can warn users about potentially malicious files.
+Backing up important files and making sure those files can't be compromised during an attack in another key.

+Outside of the immediate impact ransomware can have on a network, it can result in an ongoing financial hit.
+Any time offline is bad for a business as it ultimately means the organisation can't provide the service it sets out to -- and can't make money -- but the longer the system is offline, the bigger that can be.

+That's if your customers want to do business with you: in some sectors, the fact you've fallen victim to a cyberattack could potentially drive customers away.

-How do I get rid of ransomware?
+How do I remove ransomware?

-The 'No More Ransom' initiative -- launched by Europol and the Dutch National Police in collaboration with a number of cybersecurity companies -- offers free decryption tools for ransomware variants to help victims retrieve their data without succumbing to the will of cyber extortionists.
+The 'No More Ransom' initiative -- launched in July 2016 by Europol and the Dutch National Police in collaboration with a number of cybersecurity companies including Kaspersky Lab and McAfee -- offers free decryption tools for ransomware variants to help victims retrieve their encrypted data without succumbing to the will of cyber extortionists.

+Initially launching as a portal offered portal offers decryption tools four for families of ransomware -- Shade, Rannoh, Rakhn, and CoinVault -- the scheme is regularly adding more decryption tools for even more versions of ransomware including Crypt XXX, MarsJoke, Teslacrypt, Wildfire and Nemucod.

-The portal offers decryption tools for ransomware varients including Crypt XXX, MarsJoke, Teslacrypt, and Wildfire.
-It's updated as often as possible in an effort to ensure tools are available to fight the latest forms of ransomware.
+The portal -- which also contains information and advice on avoiding falling victim to ransomware in the first place -- is updated as often as possible in an effort to ensure tools are available to fight the latest forms of ransomware.

+No More Ransom has grown from offering a set of four tools to carrying 52 decryption tools covering hundreds of families of ransomware.
+So far, these tools have decrypted tens of thousands of devices, depriving criminals of millions in ransoms.

+The platform is now available in over 29 languages with more than 100 partners across the public and private sectors supporting the scheme.

+Individual security companies also regularly release decryption tools to counter the ongoing evolution of ransomware -- many of these will post updates about these tools on their company blogs as soon as they've cracked the code.

+For example, another decryption tool was recently released which may be able to help if your PC has been hit by one of the original versions of the Petya malware -- the so-called Red Petya, Green Petya, and GoldenEye -- and may enable you to recover the lost files (although it can't help with PetrWrap or those hit by the Petya/NotPetya global attack).
+However, these tools don't always work so it is always wise to make additional backups.

 Another way of working around a ransomware infection is to ensure your organisation regularly backs up data offline.
 It might take some time to transfer the backup files onto a new machine, but if a computer is infected and you have backups, it's possible just to isolate that unit then get on with your business.
+Just make sure that crypto-locking crooks aren't able to encrypt your back-ups too.

 Should I pay a ransomware ransom?

-There are those who say victims should just pay the ransom, citing it to be the quickest and easiest way to retrieve data -- and many organisations do pay.
+There are those who say victims should just pay the ransom, citing it to be the quickest and easiest way to retrieve their encrypted data -- and many organisations do pay even if law enforcement agencies warn against it.

 But be warned: if word gets out that your organisation is an easy target for cybercriminals because it paid a ransom, you could find yourself in the crosshairs of other cybercriminals who are looking to take advantage of your weak security.

-And remember that you're dealing with criminals here and their very nature means they may not keep their word.
-There are stories of victims paying ransoms and still not having files returned.
+And remember that you're dealing with criminals here and their very nature means they may not keep their word: there's no guarantee you'll ever get the decryption key, even if they have it.
+Decryption isn't even always possible: there are stories of victims making ransom payments and still not having encrypted files unlocked.

+For example a type of ransomware targeting Linux discovered earlier this year demanded a bitcoin payment but did not store encryption keys locally or through a command-and-control server, making paying the ransom futile at best.

 Ransomware is continually evolving, with an increasing number of variants now engaging in additional activities such as stealing data or weakening infected computers in preparation for future attacks.

-Researchers even warn that ransomware could soon hold whole operating systems hostage, to such an extent that the only two options available to the user would be to pay, or to lose access to the entire system.
+Researchers even warn that ransomware could soon hold whole operating systems hostage, to such an extent that the only two options available to the user would be to pay, or to lose access to the entire encrypted system.

 And ransomware isn't just a problem for Windows PCs; Apple Macs are vulnerable to it too.